 Choices menus of replaceable elements can be automatically constructed showing the names of all classes that are either directly or indirectly derived by inheritance from the constraining class of the declaration.
-This can be recommended by having annotation choicesAllMatching = true; and disabled by having annotation choicesAllMatching = true; and disabled by having is not specified; ideally it should present (at least) the same choices as for choicesAllMatching = true; but if it takes (too long) time to present the list it is better to have choicesAllMatching = false.]
+This can be recommended by having annotation choicesAllMatching = true; and disabled by having annotation choicesAllMatching = false.

+[The behavior when choicesAllMatching is not specified; ideally it should present (at least) the same choices as for choicesAllMatching = true; but if it takes (too long) time to present the list it is better to have choicesAllMatching = false.]